-SDG 16 is critical for business and business is critical for SDG 16: Business thrives in peaceful environments with effective institutions where operating costs are predictable and working environments are stable.
+SDG 16 is critical for business and business is critical for SDG 16.
+Business thrives in peaceful environments with effective institutions where operating costs are predictable and working environments are stable.
 The lack of such an enabling environment can generate costs and financial, legal and reputational risks.
 From a business perspective, a country’s governance is therefore an important externality.
-However, business can also exert considerable influence on a country’s governance system: Companies can promote peace, justice and inclusion, e.g. by preventing exploitation, by adhering to labour standards or by curbing corruption.
+However, business can also exert considerable influence on a country’s governance system: companies can promote peace, justice and inclusion, e.g. by preventing exploitation, by adhering to labour standards or by curbing corruption.
 In turn, business can undermine the rule of law and exacerbate tensions and instability in society, e.g. by failing to share information and consult with local communities in areas where they operate.

-The Agenda calls on the private sector to report on their contributions (para 89).
+The Agenda calls on the private sector to report on their contributions (paragraph 89).
 Private sector networks such as the Global Compact, the Global Reporting Initiative and the World Business Council for Business and Sustainable Development have started to support the private sector in assessing their impact on the SDGs.
-The annual UN High-Level Political Forum (HLPF) hosts the SDG Business Forum where companies can exchange experiences.
+The annual UN High-Level Political Forum (HLPF) hosts the SDG Business Forum, where companies can exchange experiences.

-In his 2018 report on Peacebuilding and Sustaining Peace, the UN Secretary- General encouraged the United Nations system, "to further develop partnerships with the private sector and the investment community to strengthen the peacebuilding impact of companies, set conflict-sensitive investment guidelines and explore potential contributions to United Nations peacebuilding activities“.
+In his 2018 report on Peacebuilding and Sustaining Peace, the UN Secretary- General encouraged the United Nations system "to further develop partnerships with the private sector and the investment community to strengthen the peacebuilding impact of companies, set conflict-sensitive investment guidelines and explore potential contributions to United Nations peacebuilding activities“.

 Business can, thus, not only provide investment to the progress of SDG 16 through resources, but also champion ways of doing business that advance peace, justice and inclusion.